Q: What are Senior obligations?

 Q: What is Assassin?

-Seniors may organizae a game called “Assassin”.
+Seniors may organize a game called “Assassin”.
 This is basically water squirt gun tag and the school is NOT responsible for this and does NOT sanction this event.
 Student organizers take money and assign each student someone to spray with water.
 Once sprayed, that student is out of the game.
 The last student(s) not sprayed wins the game and gets the money everyone paid in.
 This is a very fun game, but please talk to your student about being SAFE.
 No hanging out of cars to spray someone, no water guns allowed at school at all, no spraying in public areas where bystanders could be hit inadvertently.
 Tip from the police: please encourage your student to use a water gun that is clearly fake, so the police (and your neighbors) will not think it’s real.

 Q: What is the Scavenger Hunt?

-The Scavenger Hunt is a game that students have moved until after graduation, since previous participation prevented them from graduating.
+Seniors may organize The Scavenger Hunt, a game that is after graduation, since previous participation prevented them from graduating.
 Many of the activities listed on the Scavenger Hunt are criminal in nature (vandalism being most common).
 The Police stated that if they catch a student committing a crime, they will prosecute.
 This is NOT a school sanctioned event.
 Please encourage your student NOT to participate.